 The preeminent benefit to mentoring a Lumen Scholar is the gratification of working closely with such a student at this critical moment in his or her intellectual and personal journey.
 Although such a special relationship carries significant intrinsic reward, it is clear that taking on the mentoring of a Lumen Scholar represents a significant commitment of your time and energy.
 Hence, compensation should be commensurate.
 The compensation system currently in place is described next.

-Compensation for regular academic year.
+Compensation for the regular academic year.
 Compensation reflects the fact that Lumen Scholars are required to enroll in 8 hours of LUM 498: Thesis Research, under your name, over the course of their junior and senior years.
 (If your Lumen Scholar also happens to be an Honors Fellow, he or she will enroll under the HNR 498: Honors Thesis designation.
 The eight hours that the Honors program requires simultaneously fulfills the Lumen requirement.
 Your compensation simply comes from the Honors budget line rather than the Lumen budget.)

 • These eight hours may be spaced out in various ways as best suits the student’s overall program of study and should be planned in consultation with you and your schedule realities.
 (From the Lumen perspective, enrolling in hours during summer or winter may be a suitable option for your student.
 Feel free to discuss that with me.
 But please note that if your student is also an Honors Fellow, that program has more restrictive rules about this.)